radiantearth/stac-spec/README.md

 ## In this repo

-This repository contains the core [Principles](principles.md) that govern the collaboration....
+This repository contains the core [Principles](principles.md) that govern the collaboration.
+The [implementations/](implementations) folder is where existing catalog implementations are detailed, and is the center of the first part of collaboration.
+There is also a [Design Discussion](design-discuss.md) on some of the bigger questions.

+Once a number of implementations are evaluated work will begin on draft specification.